 Vibration in buildings

 ISVR Consulting is often asked to measure and assess vibration in houses, offices and other premises.
-The vibration may be caused by nearby construction, by railway traffic, by road traffic passing over speed bumps, or by blasting.
+The vibration may be caused by nearby construction, by railway or road traffic, or by blasting.
 Residents may be annoyed or distressed by the vibration, and some may be concerned that the vibration could cause cosmetic or even structural damage to their properties.

 Residents will feel vibration in a building, and comment on it, at far lower levels than those needed to cause structural damage.
 Consequently if the buildings are constructed in a way, or at a location, which does not provoke adverse comment then there is no risk to the fabric of the building, and structural damage will not occur.